-The following steps need to be taken into consideration before establishing a German GmbH and may require support from a specialized GmbH lawyer:
+The following steps need to be taken into consideration before establishing GmbH companies in Germany and may require support from a specialized GmbH lawyer:

 - Registration with the Commercial Register

-Moreover, a share capital of EUR 25,000.00 is required to establish a GmbH in Germany.
+Moreover, a share capital of EUR 25,000 is required for founding a GmbH in Germany.
 It may be provided either in cash or in kind, i.e. through a contribution of assets to the company.
 In the case of a formation based on cash, an initial payment of half the amount of the share capital is sufficient for the GmbH to be registered and to come into existence as a fully approved legal entity.

-The rules for a shareholders' meeting which a German GmbH has to follow are less strict than those for the general meeting of a German stock corporation, called Aktiengesellschaft or shortly AG.
+The rules for a shareholders' meeting which a GmbH in Germany has to follow are less strict than those for the general meeting of a German stock corporation (Aktiengesellschaft, AG).
 It applies particularly to the convening of meetings and its resolutions.
 It also holds additional authorizations.
 For example, it can influence the ongoing business management.